PagerDuty/developer-docs/docs/app-integration-development/08-Classic-User-OAuth.md

 ![Select OAuth Scopes](../../assets/images/select-oauth-scopes.png)

 Congratulations!
-OAuth 2.0 is successfully configured for the app.
+Classic User OAuth is successfully configured for the app.
 Now you can move on to implementing one of the authorization flows below.

-## Implementing OAuth / Choosing An OAuth Flow
+## Implementing OAuth / Choosing an OAuth Flow

 There two options for implementing PagerDuty OAuth in your app.
-[PKCE (Proof Key for Code Exchange](../../docs/app-integration-development/10-OAuth-2-PKCE.md) is recommended and should work for all apps.
-The [Authorization Code Grant](../../docs/app-integration-development/09-OAuth-2-Auth-Code-Grant.md) Flow is also supported, but is only recommended for server-side applications where you have control over the entire environment.
+[PKCE (Proof Key for Code Exchange](../../docs/app-integration-development/10-Classic-User-OAuth-PKCE.md) is recommended and should work for all apps.
+The [Authorization Code Grant](../../docs/app-integration-development/09-Classic-User-OAuth-Auth-Code-Grant.md) Flow is also supported, but is only recommended for server-side applications where you have control over the entire environment.

 | Choose A Flow For Your App   |      Server-side App*      |  Client-side App** |